barthemius/barthemius.github.io/index.md

 ### Results

 I achieved a huge improvement in the position designation.
-The mean distance between real and predicted point was less than 2m which is really tiny for this technology.
+The mean distance between the real and predicted points was less than 2m which is really tiny for this technology.
 Such precision allowed for a reliable determination of user’s position.

 <img src="images/BTLE-XGboost.png?raw=true" />